newle/newle.github.io/media-english-book.md

 numerate, motivated, driven.  team-player/self-starter, methodical, systematic and organized. talented, motivated.

-in specific area
+? specific area::in specific area
-go on some courses.
+go ? some courses.::go on some courses.